netzahdzc/oHealth-Context/schemas/Questionnaire/README.md

 + `type` : Entity type.
 It must be equal to `Questionnaire`.
     + Mandatory.

-+ `refUser` : Reference to the actual User to which this UserContext is associated.
-Within FIWARE, this reference could point to the end of the FIWARE Identity Manager, where FIWARE user profiles are stored.
++ `refUser` : Reference to the actual User sheltered by an independent service.
     + Attribute type: `string`.
     + Mandatory.